 2.3 The appellant during adjudication had submitted a copy of Certificate issued by C.A.
-M/s A. R. PARMAR & CO. wherein it is certified that the amount refundable from the customs department have been shown in the audited books of accounts for the financial year 2023-24 under the head other current assets with sub-heading Balance with revenue authorities and this receivable amount is carried forward in the subsequent financial years under the same accounting head.
-The claimant however has not provided the documentary evidence i.e. copy of balance sheet and ledger etc. The appellant was requested to produce C.A. certificate in the format provided alongwith the documentary evidence i.e.

-audited balance sheet for the period since filing of Bills of Entry till date and copy of ledger for the said period and as on date to verify that the refund amount claimed were shown as 'amount receivable' in the books of account and that the incidence of duty (claimed as refund) had not been passed on to any other person.
+M/s A. R. PARMAR & CO. wherein it is certified that the amount refundable from the customs department have been shown in the audited books of accounts for the financial year 2023-24 under the head OTHER CURRENT ASSETS with Sub-Heading Balance with revenue authorities.
+The receivable amount still appears in the books of accounts as on date.
+We have checked the sales invoices as well as Financial Ledger Accounts and other records and certify that M/s.
+LEELA GREEN SHIP RECYCLING PVT LTD at the time of import of the vessel has paid the customs duty on import of ship/vessel and on the Bunker (Oil and Fuels) has not been passed on to the buyer of the goods or any other persons.
+The claimant however has not provided the documentary evidence i.e. copy of balance sheet and ledger etc. The appellant was requested to produce C.A. certificate in the format provided alongwith the documentary evidence i.e. audited balance sheet for the period since filing of Bills of Entry till date and copy of ledger for the said period and as on date to verify that the refund amount claimed were shown as 'amount receivable' in the books of account and that the incidence of duty (claimed as refund) had not been passed on to any other person.
 The appellant along with refund claim submitted that unjust enrichment is not applicable in their case and they have referred provisions of sub section 2 of Section 27 (g)(ii) of the Customs Act, 1962.
 They have also relied upon following case laws: -

-- (i) 2017 (348) E.L.T.
+(i) 2017 (348) E.L.T.
 537 (Tri. -Chennai)

-- (ii) 2015 (327) E.L.T.
+(ii) 2015 (327) E.L.T.
 13 (Mad)

-- (iii) 2018 (360) E.L.T.
+(iii) 2018 (360) E.L.T.
 A 204 (Bom)

-- (iv) 2020 (371) E.L.T.
+(iv) 2020 (371) E.L.T.
 542 (Chan)

-- (v) 2022(60) G.S.T.L.
+(v) 2022(60) G.S.T.L.
 48 (Del).